-In the past, certain of the underwriters and their affiliates have provided traditional commercial lending to us in one off financings in the ordinary course of business.
+Certain of the underwriters and their affiliates have provided and are providing traditional commercial lending to us in one off financings in the ordinary course of business.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated is the lender under our Existing Credit Facility.
+Affiliates of Deutsche Bank Securities Inc. act as a lender and Administrative Agent under our Recourse Credit Facility entered into in February 2017 and maturing on September 20, 2017.
 Some of the underwriters and their affiliates may in the future engage in investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 Accordingly, they have received, or may in the future receive, customary fees and commissions for these transactions.
 We have in the past, and may continue in the future, to purchase assets held by affiliates of one or more of the underwriters.
-Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner and Smith Incorporated, is the lender under our existing credit facility.